-2021 is set to be all about and earthy and raw interiors predicts Justine Wilson, leading property stylist and founder of Vault Interiors who believes interior styling in 2021 will come back to nature.
+2021 is all about earthy and raw interiors says Justine Wilson, leading property stylist and founder of Vault Interiors.
+She says interior styling has come back to nature this year.

 1. Broken stone/eclectic paving

 This is a big trend: itâs where slabs of stone like terrazzo, terracotta, marble or slate tiles are broken into random pieces and laid in a haphazard way creating a natural-looking pattern.
 Itâs an earthy look thatâs was popular in the 80s, and I see it used in modern boho-style homes, hotels and retail spaces.

 Rattan, cane and woven materials continue to dominate, especially in furniture and lighting design.
 These raw-looking natural designs are paired with crisp white interiors.